17451k/clade/docs/usage.md

 ]
 ```

-Raw unparsed commands are located in the *raw* folder.
+Raw unparsed commands are located in the `raw` folder.
-Its structure resembles the structure of the *opts* folder, so the
+Its structure resembles the structure of the `opts` folder, so the
-raw command of the command with id = 3 is located in the "raw/3.json file
+raw command of the command with `id="3"` is located in the `raw/3.json` file
-and look like this:
+and looks like this:

 ``` json
 [